 - Support for all versions of MS SQL and SQL server

 - Can be installed on almost all versions of Windows OS

 - Even a free trial version is available

 - Download the free version, repair your database, and preview it

 Using the above methodologies, one can easily restore SQL master database.
 It’s up to you which way you choose to restore your lost data and recover your SQL master database.
-If you want a faster and better solution, go straight to Kernel for SQL Recovery tool and feel free from all hassles.
+If you want a faster and better solution, go straight to SQL Recovery tool and feel free from all hassles.
 We hope that the above-provided information will help you to extract the lost SQL data again!!

 Finally, I get the solution, which I wanted.
 Thank you for writing this informative blog.